 NOTES

-The majority of MAL Attribute types correspond to the specified XSD simple types.
+The majority of MAL Attribute types correspond to the specified XSD simple types with the ‘xs:’ namespace prefix.

 The remainder are defined within the MALDataTypes schema that is imported into the MPS schema.
 These are shown in the table above with the ‘mal:’ namespace prefix and either imply constraints to be imposed on their encoding as XSD simple types or define MAL specific XSD complex types.

 MAL::Time and MAL::FineTime correspond to the XSD dateTime simple type but with constraints on the time format to be used.

-In the specific case of an Expression of type Time defined in the MPSDataTypes schema, the value field is encoded as dateTime and can be used to represent either MAL type, according to the rules below.
+MAL::Identifier corresponds to an XSD string with no specific restrictions applied (see section 4.6.1.1).
+However, as mission specific implementations may have constraints on the use of strings, this data type is explicitly defined in the MALDataTypes schema, to allow adding restrictions.

+The ObjectRef realization is not defined by the MAL (reference [2]), but is defined by the encoding layer instead.
+In the MPS File Formats, the ObjectRef is defined as an XSD complex type, with the detailed definition provided below.

 Fields of type MAL::Time shall be encoded using the XSD dateTime simple type with the format CCYY-MM-DDThh:mm:ss.sss.

 Fields of type MAL::FineTime shall be encoded using the XSD dateTime simple type with the format CCYY-MM-DDThh:mm:ss.sssssssss.

-Fields of type MAL::Identifier shall be encoded using the XSD string simple type with any format constraint imposed by the MAL (reference [2]).
+Fields of type MAL::Identifier shall be encoded using the XSD string simple type without any format constraints imposed by the MAL (reference [2]).

-NOTE – MAL::Identifier corresponds to the XSD string simple type, but the string must follow the format defined for MAL Identifiers.

-Fields of type MAL::ObjectRef shall be encoded using the XSD MAL::ObjectRef complex type.
-If a field is defined in the information model as being of type MAL::ObjectRef <T>, with a specified concrete object type T, then the area and type fields of the reference shall be omitted, with the correct values substituted in by the implementation.
+The MAL::ObjectRef shall contain the following fields: